FidelusAleksander/ghcertified/content/questions/foundations/question-107.md

 ---
 archetype: "questions"
 title: "Question 107"
-question: "Which permissions can setup billing or assign billing managers for their organization(s)?
-(Select 2)"
+question: "Who can setup billing or assign billing managers for an organization?
+(Select two.)"
 draft: false
 ---